- This event has passed.

 Niall leads Cambridge Consultants’ activities in the Agri-Tech sector.
 An engineer by training, Niall has led breakthrough innovation projects in multiple industry sectors, involving novel robotic, wireless and dispense technologies.
 He is particularly interested in the potential for technologies in adjacent sectors to make the leap into Agri-Tech, delivering the next round of yield increases while reducing environmental impact.

-A limited number of exhibition spaces are available for organisations wishing to showcase new innovations, technologies or equipment in the area of Vertical Farming and Controlled Environment Agriculture.
+Exhibition spaces are available for member organisations wishing to showcase new innovations, technologies or equipment in the area of Vertical Farming and Controlled Environment Agriculture.
+These exhibition spaces are free for our members with the purchase of a ticket to attend (£50+VAT).

 The audience will include: farmers and growers, agronomists, retailers, estate managers, property managers, investors, and technical providers to this exciting industry.